 PORTLAND, Ore.
 (AP) _ A cruise ship with more than 250 people on board ran aground Friday on the Columbia River east of here.
-Officials said no injuries were reported, the vessel wasn't sinking and was not leaking fuel.
+Officials said no injuries were reported, the vessel wasn’t sinking and a tugboat would be used to refloat it.

-The 360-foot Empress of the North _ a vessel modeled on the sternwheelers of the 1800s _ ran aground between Portland and Washougal, Wash., Coast Guard Chief Petty Officer Keith Alholm said from Seattle.
+The 360-foot Empress of the North ran aground between Portland and Washougal, Wash., Coast Guard Chief Petty Officer Keith Alholm said from Seattle.

-The Empress of the North left Astoria, Ore., on Sunday for weeklong cruise of the Columbia, said April Matson, spokeswoman for the ship's owner.
+The Empress of the North left Astoria, Ore., on Sunday for week-long cruise of the Columbia, said April Matson, spokeswoman for the American West Steamboat Company, the ship’s owner.